vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/following-through.md

 ## Norming and endurance

 Like any healthy relationship, your working relationship with your design system needs commitment, attention, and maintenance to ensure it stays strong.
 Whether you’ve chosen your own design system or it was chosen for you, working with design systems in the long-term requires ongoing discipline and endurance to be continuously successful.
-It’s not a sprint, babes, it’s a marathon.
+It’s not a sprint, it’s a marathon.
 To help set yourself and your team up for long-term success, we recommend doing some team norming around your UI design / design system processes and practices, and knowing what kinds of things to keep an eye on over time.

 ## Good, gritty norming

-While some [team norms](https://tanzu.vmware.com/developer/practices/team-working-agreements/) can be defined as early as week one of an engagement (e.g. what are our rituals and when do they happen) the kind of nitty gritty norms we’re about to propose are usually best to discuss once your team has had a chance to get their legs under them a bit—it’s not always helpful to norm around story structure before you have a backlog.
+While some [team norms](https://tanzu.vmware.com/developer/practices/team-working-agreements/) can be defined as early as week one of an engagement (e.g. what are our rituals and when do they happen) the kind of gritty, granular norms we’re about to propose are usually best to discuss once your team has had a chance to get their legs under them a bit—it’s not always helpful to norm around story structure before you have a backlog.
 That being said, every team is different, and you will need to read your own tea leaves in order to know exactly what to norm around, and when the right time is to define, revisit, or refresh your norms.

-Here are some design system-y things we’ve commonly found valuable to norm around:
+Here are some things related to design systems that we’ve commonly found valuable to norm around:

 **Roles and advocacy**